iamosley/la/README.md

 ## An Example

-All analysis for this project was done at the [Dissemination Area (DA)]: https://www150.statcan.gc.ca/n1/pub/92-195-x/2011001/geo/da-ad/da-ad-eng.htm level.
+All analysis for this project was done at the [Dissemination Area (DA)](https://www150.statcan.gc.ca/n1/pub/92-195-x/2011001/geo/da-ad/da-ad-eng.htm) level.
 In downtown Toronto, DA '35202296' has a combination of English, Italian, Portuguese and Spanish speakers.
 Let's look at this DA's language profile:

 #### Table 1.
 | Language   | Count | % of Total |